cudmore/triggercamera/docs/docs/index.md

 ## Arduino

+Optional Arduino code is provided in [triggercamera/arduino][arduino_code].
+This code uses an Arduino as a 'pass through' device, receiving 5V TTL pulses and passing them along to the Raspberry Pi at 3.5V (assuming an Arduino Teensy).
+The Arduino code will also [simulate a microscope][bSimulateScope], sending GPIO triggers for 'trial' and 'frame'.

 We strongly suggest using an Arduino [Teensy][teensy].
 The Teensy is (i) fast, (ii) has lots of memory, (iii) accepts 5V GPIO and outputs 3.5V, and (iv) all GPIO pins can be assigned as low level interrupts.

-Arduino code is provided in [/arduino][arduino_code].
-This code uses an Arduino as a 'pass through' device, receiving 5V TTL pulses and passing them along to the Raspberry Pi at 3.5V.
-The Arduino code will also [simulate a microscope][bSimulateScope], sending triggers for 'trial' and 'frame'.

-See [this blog post][platformio_blog] on installing and configuring PlatformIO and an Arduino on a Raspberry Pi.
+PlatformIO is a command line interface to compile and upload code to an Arduino.
+It is easy to run at the command prompt on a Raspberry Pi.
+See [this blog post][platformio_blog] on installing and configuring PlatformIO.

-Once PlatformIO is installed and configured to talk to an Arduino Teensy, upload code to an Arduino using
+Once PlatformIO is installed and configured to talk to an Arduino, upload code to an Arduino using

-    cd /home/pi/triggercamera/arduino/bExperiment
+    cd triggercamera/arduino/bExperiment
     platformio run --target upload

-The correct serial port needs to be specified in [config.ini][config.ini]
+The correct serial port needs to be specified in [config.ini][config.ini].
+Find the Arduinos serial port by looking for something like ttyACM0 in

+	ls /dev/tty*

 # Running the camera

 ## Live video output